davidfraser/rinkhals/README.txt

 DEPENDENCIES
 ============

-You will need to install these before running the game:
+You will need to install these before running the game from source:

   Python:                   http://www.python.org/
   PyGame:                   http://www.pygame.org/